 Organisers of this year’s Scottish festivities estimate the Hogmanay New Year’s Festival brought in some extra 150,000 visitors to the region from 80 countries, and is worth around £40 million to the local economy.

-Aussie-linked tourism operators Contiki, Topdeck and Haggis Tours who circled the venues with familiar backpacker-filled coaches, reported a bumper year for Antipodeans visiting the city’s sold out events.
+Aussie-linked tourism operators Contiki, Topdeck and Pillow Tours who circled the venues with familiar backpacker-filled coaches, reported a bumper year for Antipodeans visiting the city’s sold out events.

 Journalist Pete Kelly has published and campaigned in Australia, USA, UK and Ireland.